What is the Self-Employment Tax, and What Does It Apply to?

 - Form 1065 filers (partners; LLCs with 2 or more members): Schedule K-1 (Form 1065), box 14, code A.

 For spouses filing jointly, each must complete a separate Schedule SE if each has net earnings from self-employment.
 Spouses who co-own a business and both materially participate in it can elect to treat it as a joint venture (instead of a partnership).
 For SE purposes, each reports his/her share of net earnings from the business.
 For spouses in community property states, only the spouse who participates in the business reports the net earnings from it.
-If both participate, then each reports his/her distributive shares.
+If both participate, then each pays SE tax on his/her distributive share.

 Special rules for LLC members

 Are LLC members treated like general partners subject to SE tax, or limited partners exempt from SE tax?
 LLC members who are active in the day-to-day operations of their businesses figure self-employment tax in the same way as general partners.
 To what extent the distributive share of business income for an LLC member who is merely an investor should be subject to SE tax remains unclear.
 Early in 2017, the U.S. Tax Court stated that an investor in a surgery center owned by an LLC did not owe any self-employment tax on their distributive share.
-The IRS has yet to issue definitive guidance on the matter.
+The IRS has put this question on the 2018-2019 Priority Guidance Plan, but there is no definitive guidance on the matter yet.

 Optional self-employment tax